Skip to content

 A time of discernment is required especially when we are trying to figure out our state of life vocation.
 Discernment is a kind of sorting or sifting through different options.
 It is not simply choosing, and it requires a good deal of prayer and effort.
-Discernment also only takes place between two goods, as it is the presence of more than one good option which prompts us to take these choices to prayer.
+Discernment also only takes place between two goods, such as the goods of marriage and consecrated life, which are both beautiful vocations given by God that can lead to holiness.

 Discernment relies most heavily on two pillars: prayer and self-knowledge.
 Prayer must always be primary because a vocation is a call given by God.
-Our vocation is not something we earn or figure out.
-Rather, it is something we receive and respond to.
+Our vocation is not something we earn or figure out on our own.
+Rather, it is a call of love that we receive and respond to.

 Stages in Discernment

-When considering a vocation to religious life, there are a number of stages which can help someone discover their vocation.
+When considering a vocation to religious life in particular, there are a number of stages which many people encounter during discernment.
 These stages do not necessarily happen in the same way or same order for everyone, but they are major points which should be addressed at some point during a time of discernment.

-The earliest stages of discernment should be focused on whether or not you feel called to live a life of celibacy.
+The earliest stages of discernment are often focused on whether or not a person feels called to live a celibate life.
 This stage should be deeply rooted in prayer, asking God if He is inviting you to live a life completely given to Him through the profession of vows or ordination.
-Another helpful step here is learning more about what is means to live a celibate life, and what the theology behind a consecrated vocation is.
+Another helpful step here is learning more about what it means to live a celibate life, and what the theology behind a consecrated vocation is.
 You can access readings specifically on this topic here.